ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Building a Barebones HTTP Server in Node.js: A First Principles Walkthrough - <a href="https://armanlalani5.medium.com/building-a-barebones-http-server-in-node-js-a-first-principles-walkthrough-e64673ad5a3d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Atlassian Karat Interview Questions — Complete Guide with Diagrams and Solutions - <a href="https://javascript.plainenglish.io/atlassian-karat-interview-questions-complete-guide-with-diagrams-and-solutions-3cb6b3bcc56a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arman Lalani`**
+✍️ **posted by `Santosh Yadav`**

-<blockquote>When learning backend development, it’s tempting to jump straight into frameworks like Express.
-But to truly master backend engineering —…
+<blockquote>If you’re preparing for an Atlassian Karat interview, expect questions around JavaScript fundamentals, DOM manipulation, CSS, and…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Node.js vs Spring Boot: I Analyzed 10,000 Job Postings — Here’s What Pays More - <a href="https://medium.com/@samurai.stateless.coder/node-js-vs-spring-boot-i-analyzed-10-000-job-postings-heres-what-pays-more-8a73ab38f453?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Are You Using Middleware the Right Way in Node.js? - <a href="https://blog.stackademic.com/are-you-using-middleware-the-right-way-in-node-js-fe246302a2d9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Stateless Samurai`**
+✍️ **posted by `Dipak Ahirav`**

-<blockquote>Your pay tracks the domain you serve more than the framework you type.
+<blockquote>Unlock the real power of Express middleware to build scalable and maintainable Node.js apps.
- grep "Spring" salary.txt | wc -l on a late Sunday, and a pile of… Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>3.
-Hidden Threats in Open-Source: Why Developers Must Rethink Dependency Trust in 2025 - <a href="https://medium.com/@darktechinsights/hidden-threats-in-open-source-why-developers-must-rethink-dependency-trust-in-2025-93b8a75bb557?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Node.js: The Powerhouse Behind Modern Web Development - <a href="https://medium.com/@sridharsubbaiya1234/understanding-node-js-the-powerhouse-behind-modern-web-development-98182dfaf342?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dark Tech Insights`**
+✍️ **posted by `Sridhar`**

-<blockquote>Open-source has long been the backbone of modern software.
-Developers rely on packages, libraries, and frameworks to accelerate their…
+<blockquote>If you’ve ever wondered how applications like Netflix, LinkedIn, or PayPal handle millions of requests per second without breaking a sweat…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why I Ditched Passwords for Magic Links: A Developer’s Journey Away from Authentication Complexity - <a href="https://javascript.plainenglish.io/why-i-ditched-passwords-for-magic-links-a-developers-journey-away-from-authentication-complexity-a4e437b9936d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js 24 is Out and You Can’t Avoid it Anymore.
+Here’s Why?. - <a href="https://medium.com/illumination/node-js-24-is-out-and-you-cant-avoid-it-anymore-here-s-why-09e93e62c7e7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mbaocha Jonathan`**
+✍️ **posted by `Dayakumar`**

-<blockquote>Authentication has always been one of those features that seems straightforward until you actually try to implement it well.
-My journey…
+<blockquote>Node.js 24 is here, and the end-of-life for older versions is forcing your hand.
+Learn why you must upgrade now, the killer new features…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on ILLUMINATION »</blockquote>

 <h3>5.
-Your Database Can Talk Back!
-Meet MongoDB Change Streams in JS - <a href="https://javascript.plainenglish.io/your-database-can-talk-back-meet-mongodb-change-streams-in-js-c096b4d56847?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js 24 is Out and You Can’t Avoid It Anymore.
+Here’s Why? - <a href="https://medium.com/futureproof-earnings/node-js-24-is-out-and-you-cant-avoid-it-anymore-here-s-why-d6d27dcaa76d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ABK`**
+✍️ **posted by `Dayakumar`**

-<blockquote>Introduction to Real-Time Analytics with MongoDB Change Streams
+<blockquote>Node.js 24 is here, and the end-of-life for older versions is forcing your hand.
+Learn why you must upgrade now, the killer new features…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Futureproof TCF »</blockquote>

 <h3>6.
-How Salem-Based Developers Choose Between Laravel, Django, and Node.js - <a href="https://medium.com/@mckbytespraveen/how-salem-based-developers-choose-between-laravel-django-and-node-js-c83fdd20a900?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js 24 is Out and You Can’t Avoid it Anymore.
+Here’s Why. - <a href="https://medium.com/@dayakumar06588/node-js-24-is-out-and-you-cant-avoid-it-anymore-here-s-why-621b19b17a4d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `optimizecube`**
+✍️ **posted by `Dayakumar`**

-<blockquote>In the ever-growing digital hub of Salem, businesses are realizing that the strength of their online presence depends on the frameworks…
+<blockquote>Node.js 24 is here, and the end-of-life for older versions is forcing your hand.
+Learn why you must upgrade now, the killer new features…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Best Backend Frameworks for Scalable Web Development in Salem - <a href="https://medium.com/@mckbytespraveen/best-backend-frameworks-for-scalable-web-development-in-salem-1a82357973ad?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `optimizecube`**

-<blockquote>In today’s digital-first economy, the backbone of any successful online business is a robust and scalable backend framework.
-Whether you…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Why Your Microservices Need Go, Not Node or Python (With Real Benchmarks) - <a href="https://observabilityguy.medium.com/why-your-microservices-need-go-not-node-or-python-with-real-benchmarks-5299ead02e35?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Observability Guy`**

-<blockquote>Discover why Go outperforms Node.js and Python for microservices, backed by real-world performance benchmarks
-Continue reading on Medium »</blockquote>

-<h3>9.
-“Code-First” — Our Code, Our Rules (for those who are tired of admin panels) - <a href="https://medium.com/@pavlo.liashchynskyi/code-first-our-code-our-rules-for-those-who-are-tired-of-admin-panels-c74d8c6df370?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pavlo Liashchynskyi`**

-<blockquote>If you are a developer, you probably know what it’s like to work with a CMS.
-It’s often a compromise: you get a convenient admin panel…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-An entire portfolio website from one single prompt — KIRO by AWS - <a href="https://javascript.plainenglish.io/an-entire-portfolio-website-from-one-single-prompt-kiro-by-aws-e243b976b32f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Modern JavaScript Tricks That Will Save You Hours in 2025 - <a href="https://javascript.plainenglish.io/9-modern-javascript-tricks-that-will-save-you-hours-in-2025-fbfb11e78d4e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Babar saad`**

-<blockquote>All it took was one prompt for me to vibe code a fully functioning portfolio website.
-I got access to KIRO IDE by AWS and in this post I…
+<blockquote>From async hacks to cleaner syntax, these are the power moves I use daily in production
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2. +Kupite +lažnu +putovnicu UAE……
-<h3>2.
-Mastering GitHub: How to Set Up Two GitHub Accounts on One System - <a href="https://medium.com/@bilal.khursheed617/mastering-github-how-to-set-up-two-github-accounts-on-one-system-5a4f8ce4fd8f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Telegram….(+237672351658) - <a href="https://medium.com/@freightlogistics943/kupite-la%C5%BEnu-putovnicu-uae-telegram-237672351658-c8861051e8ed?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bilal Khursheed`**
+✍️ **posted by `freight logistics`**

-<blockquote>Have you ever found yourself juggling multiple GitHub accounts for different projects, work, or personal use?
+<blockquote>Kupite lažnu putovnicu u Ujedinjenim Arapskim Emiratima.
+E-Mail-Adresse……experttdocx@gmail.com
+((WhatsApp….+1(310)818–3573))…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Mastering GraphQL: A Comprehensive Guide to Its Core Concepts - <a href="https://medium.com/@mariumgoraya13/mastering-graphql-a-comprehensive-guide-to-its-core-concepts-915cd25b0e51?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top Books That Boost Your Python and Django Skills - <a href="https://python.plainenglish.io/top-books-that-boost-your-python-and-django-skills-b5e7889d0c54?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marium Shahid`**
+✍️ **posted by `Moh Haziane`**

-<blockquote>Hey there, tech enthusiasts!
-Welcome to your one-stop guide to understanding GraphQL’s core concepts.
-If you’ve ever been curious about…
+<blockquote>Practical resources I’ve relied on over the past few years to write cleaner code, build real projects, and level up as a developer
-Continue reading on Medium »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>